Insights

 Lighting design also matters, as migratory birds that fly at night can often be drawn off course by bright lights in tall glass buildings.
 Utilizing dark-sky compliant exterior fixtures can drastically reduce this environmental impact while lowering energy loads.

 Several recent HGA projects have successfully implemented bird-safe glazing.
 For the Marquette College of Nursing in Milwaukee, we utilized UV-reflective dots on the outer surface to make glazing more visible to birds without obstructing views from the interior.
-At a medical center in Pittsburgh, Pennsylvania, vertical lines were silkscreened at 4-inch intervals on the outer surface of the glazing to heighten visibility.
+At Lake Waconia Regional Park – Paradise Commons, bird-safe frit is present in the glass throughout.
 Both projects referenced best practices like Audubon’s bird-safe fact-sheet and various state-led policies.

 A 2×2 UV dot pattern was used on large expanses of exterior glass at the Marquette College of Nursing in Milwaukee to make the exterior more visible to birds.